 Our principal executive offices are located in Zug, Switzerland pursuant to a real estate lease agreement with a term that renews every three months.
-Our U.S. headquarters are located at 610 Main Street, Cambridge, Massachusetts where we lease approximately 98,064 square feet of laboratory and office space under two separate subleases that expire in March 2024 and December 2026, respectively.
-We have an option to extend the term of each of these subleases for five years if, at the time of expiration of the initial term, the sublessor does not intend to utilize the space for itself or its affiliates.
-A portion of this space was subject to a sub-sublease with a third party until December 2020.
+Our U.S. headquarters are located at 610 Main Street, Cambridge, Massachusetts where we lease approximately 98,064 square feet of laboratory and office space under two separate subleases, which expire in 2022.

-In July 2020, the Company entered into a lease agreement for approximately 263,500 square feet of office and laboratory space in a to-be-constructed building in Boston, Massachusetts, or the 2020 Boston Lease.
-The 2020 Boston Lease is expected to commence in the first half of 2022.
+In July 2020, we entered into a lease agreement for approximately 263,500 square feet of office and laboratory space in a to-be-constructed building in Boston, Massachusetts, or the 2020 Boston Lease.
 We intend for the new facility to be our new U.S. headquarters for research and development and plan to consolidate our various office and laboratory locations in the greater Boston area into this single location.
+The facility is leased through October 2034 with an option to extend the term of the lease for two additional five-year periods.